The simple definition of stop therapy is:

 What else would you add to that list?
 Is there something that, if you stopped, you know you would feel better for it?

-I don’t always advocate “stop therapy”.
-Often I prefer to add things in and let the bad stuff just get crowded out but occasionally it is the stopping of stuff that isn’t serving you that is the most powerful thing you can do for yourself.
+I don’t always advocate stop therapy.
+Often I prefer to add things in and let the bad stuff just get crowded out.
+For example, adding protein to your meals may see your desire for sweet foods decrease.
+However, for some, it is the stopping of stuff that isn’t serving you that is the most powerful thing you can do for yourself.

 Maybe you would find it easy to stop or maybe it would be difficult, uncomfortable or challenging.
 It may take more than one attempt and you might need some help coming up with strategies and tools to make those changes.
 That’s where naturopathy and health coaching can help.

-Stop therapy could just be the thing you need to do in order to get that long term, sustained improvement in your health that you seek (without chasing the elusive magic bullet).
+Stop therapy could just be the thing you need to do in order to get the long term, sustained improvement in your health that you seek (without chasing the elusive magic bullet).